BradHutchings/Mmojo-Server/deploy/500-OpenClaw/11-Prepare-WSL-Mmojo-Server.md

 cat /etc/wsl.conf
 ```

+Note: The drive directories will remain under `/mnt`, but the drives will not be mounted on those directories.

 ---
 ### Remove sudo Timeout
 You will use the `sudo` command often, so let's make it not expire.